 - Offering proof that someone else committed the crime

 - False accusations

 - False witness testimony

 - Inappropriate misleading witness interviews

 - Witness, prosecution, or police bias

 Furthermore, there may be mitigating circumstances such that the facts only support a lesser charge.
-Belén has the skill required to bring these defenses to life in the courtroom, whether this be through withering cross examination of a Government witness or a compelling closing arguments demonstrating the deficiencies in the State’s proof.
+Belén has the skill required of a sex crimes attorney to bring these defenses to life in the courtroom, whether this be through withering cross examination of a Government witness or a compelling closing arguments demonstrating the deficiencies in the State’s proof.

 Sex crime cases often come down to whose version of events is more believable.
 In most cases, the opportunity is available to convince prosecutors that justice can be served by a lesser charge or sentence.
 When the state’s charges don’t hold up, the charges may be dismissed.